Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

-How to Create Google Shopping Feed for Shopify Store?
+How to Create a Google Shopping Feed for the Shopify Store?

-Shopify partnered with Google in April 2020 and merchants are allowed to list your Shopify products for free on Google.
-As a Shopify merchant you can manage your products on Google Shopping from Shopify.
+Shopify partnered with Google in April 2020, and merchants are allowed to list their Shopify products for free on Google.
+As a Shopify merchant, you can manage your products on Google Shopping from Shopify.

-Online retailers on Shopify can now show their products and brand to billions of people around the world!
+Online retailers on Shopify can now show their products and brands to billions of people around the world!

 Merchants that want to upload their products on Google Shopping have some requirements.
 Google is asking for:

-- Have a refund policy and terms services visible on the website
+Have a refund policy and terms of service visible on the website.

 There are some restrictions on Shopify, it’s not available in all countries and all currencies as well.

-How to Integrate Google Shopping to Your Shopify Store?
+How to Integrate Google Shopping into Your Shopify Store?

-In 5 steps you can integrate your Shopify store to Google Shopping Feed setup.
+In 5 steps, you can integrate your Shopify store into the Google Shopping Feed setup.

 Let’s dive into how to do it.

-On Shopify go to Sales Channel> Google in Shopify admin page.
+On Shopify, go to Sales Channel> Google on the Shopify admin page.
 You need to create a new Google account for your business if you don’t have any.
 After setting it up, give permission to access your Google account information to Shopify.